nishchay/translations/static/english/learningCenter/consoleCommand.md

 ###### Route information by its path name

-We can also view route information by its path name as defined `@Route` annotation.
+We can also view route information by its path name as specified `Route` attribute.

 ```
 php nishchay route -name {pathName}
 ```

 ###### Route information by url

 To route information by any URL, just pass URL after `php nishchay route` This is helpful when you have large application or starting coding already developed application for the first time as it will gives all information which is required to locate route.

 ```
 php nishchay route {path}
 ```

 ###### Execute route

 To execute route we only need to pass url and then `-run`.

 **Note:** Only route which supports GET request can be executed using route command.